leodido/dockerfiles/README.md

 ## Usage example

-Assuming that your Sphinx Search configuration file path is `./tests/sphinx/sphinx.conf` you can create a container with:
+Assuming that your Sphinx Search configuration file (e.g., `sphinx.conf`) is in your current directory, you can create and run a container with:

 ```
-docker run -i -t -v $PWD/tests/sphinx:/usr/local/etc -p 9306 leodido/sphinxsearch searchd
+docker run -i -t -v $PWD:/usr/local/etc -p 9306 leodido/sphinxsearch searchd
 ```